nodejitsu/jitsu/README.md

-   --version             print jitsu version and exit --localconf           search for .jitsuconf file in ./ and then parent directories --jitsuconf [file]    specify file to load configuration from
+   --version             print jitsu version and exit --localconf           search for .jitsuconf file in ./ and then parent directories --jitsuconf [file]    specify file to load configuration from --noanalyze           skip require-analyzer: do not attempt to dynamicially detect dependencies

 <a name="Libraries"></a>